 One of the biggest reasons that some sellers choose ShipMonk over ShipBob is its compatibility with certain sales channels—namely Etsy and Groupon.
 ShipBob can’t fulfill orders from those marketplaces, which would cost certain retailers a large portion of their sales.

-ShipMonk’s services are versatile and can accommodate many different alternative marketplaces and business models, including Amazon Prime sales, crowdfunding ventures, product launches, subscription boxes, and more.
+ShipMonk’s services are versatile and accommodate many different alternative marketplaces and business models, including Amazon Prime sales, crowdfunding ventures, product launches, and subscription boxes.